 Mortgage Foreclosure Sales

-The sales are held every Friday in front of the County Clerk's Office in the Roscommon County building, which is located at 500 Lake St. Roscommon, MI 48653.
+The sales are held every Friday in the Main Entrance of the County Courthouse, which is located at 500 Lake St. Roscommon, MI 48653.

 Bid sheets which have been delivered to the Office of the Sheriff will be read off promptly at 11:00 a.m.
 Interested bidders should be certain to arrive in time to hear if the property is listed for sale on that day.
 If the property is not read off, this would indicate that the sale has either been cancelled or postponed to a later date.

 One hour after completion of reading the bids, the auction of each individual piece of property will commence.
 Each property will be auctioned in the order in which it was read from the bid sheets.

 In the event that no bids are made on a particular piece of property, the sale on that property will be considered final and later bids will not be allowed.
 If bids are made on a particular piece of property, the auction will continue until there is one final highest bidder.
 After the initial One Dollar ($1) overbid, all bids must be in a minimum of One Hundred ($100) Dollar increments.
 Once the highest bid has been made on a particular piece of property, the sale will be considered final and no further bids will be accepted.